rediscovery-io/remo-python/README.md

 <br/>

-## What's new
+## :tada: What's new
 1-Sep-2020: Added tutorial on Remo for PyTorch Object Detection

+## :gift: What we are working on next

+- Tighter integration with PyTorch
+- Ability to split datasets in train vs test
+- Ability to store and inspect models' performance in remo

-## Get in touch
+## :bug: Get in touch
 If you have any issues around the library, feel free to open an issue in the repo.

 For anything else, you can write on our <a href="https://discuss.remo.ai" target="_blank">discuss forum.</a>

 <br/>

-## What are we working on next

-- Tighter integration with PyTorch
-- Ability to split datasets in train vs test
-- Ability to store and inspect models' performance in remo

-## For contributors
+## :raising_hand: For contributors

 The library is organized in 3 main layers:
 - api